amar528/amar528.github.io/leetcode-75/README.md

 Also need to check if we have a vowel using .lower() on the character to be tested.
 35ms beats 99%/75%

+### 1512 - Reverse Words in a String
+Using a stack, we can append each word from the input string by iterating via `.split()` We also call `.strip()` on the input string before iteration.
+We pop from the stack whilst it has elements, and append the stripped substring to a result array, also appending a single whitespace character.
+We `.pop()` the final whitespace character from the result array.
+31ms beats 87%/32%

 ## Backtracking

 ### 17 - Letter Combinations of a Phone Number